 PHIL: John, it’s good to be here with you today.
-Let me start by asking you this question: How did this invitation to the White House come about?
+Let me start by asking you this question.
+How did this invitation to the White House come about?

-JOHN: Well, as you know I had the opportunity to appear on the Larry King Live program along with Dr. Bob Jones, Max Lucado, a Catholic priest, and a liberal Methodist bishop to discuss the war from a Christian perspective.
-I did get a letter from the White House office thanking me for the things that I said there, giving what they believe was a right understanding of the picture of the war.
-I appreciated that.
+JOHN: Well, as you know, I had the opportunity to appear on the Larry King Live program along with Dr. Bob Jones, and Max Lucado, and a Catholic priest, and a liberal Methodist bishop to discuss the war from a Christian perspective.
+I did get a letter from the White House office thanking me for the things that I said there, giving what they believed was a right understanding of the picture of the war.
+And I appreciated that.

-PHIL: In fact the invitation came the day after Larry King, right?
+PHIL: In fact, the invitation came the day after Larry King, right?

 JOHN: Yes, it did.
 It came the next day.
-At first I thought: I don’t think I want to go to Washington.
-I’m not sure I have much to offer.
-I’ve said things, I’ve written things about political issues, related to the kingdom of God.
+And at first I thought, “Well, I don’t know if I want to go to Washington.
+I’m not sure that I have much to offer.
+I’ve said things; I’ve written things about the issues – political issues related to the kingdom of God.

 PHIL: How much did you know about the agenda of the meeting before it took place?

-JOHN: Well, all I knew about was that there was going to be a briefing, that the White House, the President himself, and the White House cabinet wanted evangelical leaders—this small group of evangelical leaders.
-And by the way, Phil, there were only evangelicals there.
-And my assumption was, and it was accurate, that they just wanted to give us a personal insight into the various issues that are of importance to the White House so that we would have a firsthand understanding, and that’s because they recognize that we all have broad constituencies.
-There are many Christian people in the White House.
+JOHN: Well, all I knew about was that there was going to be a briefing, that the White House – the President himself and the White House Cabinet wanted evangelical leaders, this sort of small group of evangelical leaders – and by the way, Phil, there were only evangelicals there.
+You know, my assumption was, and it was accurate, that they just wanted to give us a personal insight into the various issues that are of importance to the White House so that we would have a first-hand understanding, and that’s because they recognized that we all have broad constituencies.
+And there are many Christian people in the White House.
 The President, as everyone knows, makes no hesitation in confessing Jesus Christ as his Lord and affirming his Christian testimony.
-He’s done that publicly.
-We’ve all heard him do that.
+He’s done that publicly; we’ve all heard him do that.